ChanceNCounter/lingua-franca/project-structure.md

 ## Localizing functions

 If you are localizing an existing top-level function, there is no need to alter the top-level module to which your function belongs.
-As mentioned above, Lingua Franca will discover all localized versions of its top-level functions.
+Lingua Franca will discover all localized versions of its top-level functions.

 Localized functions live in `lingua_franca/lang/`, in files named for their corresponding module.